Skittss/FourierSketcher/README.md

 # TODO
 # General:
 - WORKERS!
 STOP FREEZING ON ME FIREFOX!!
 - Better CSS especially sliders.
-Perhaps have a tooltip value
+Perhaps have a tooltip value.
+Much of this could be done in ReactJs.
 - Possibly switch to java & processing for better performance and easier exports?
 Consider possibilities of using shaders too

 # ImageProcessing: